Welcome to Our Blog on the Camino Portuguese

 Porto Portugal.

-After our refreshments we bravely set out once again into the hustle and bustle of the crowded streets of Porto.
+After our refreshments, we bravely set out once again into the hustle and bustle of the crowded streets of Porto.
 As we made our way through the steep, winding, cobblestone streets of this eclectic and ancient city, we noticed a change in the local people.
 As in North American cities, many people walked with their eyes cast down at mobile phones, few people exchanged friendly greetings as they passed each other, and everyone seemed to be in a hurry.
 It was quite a change from the friendly people and relaxed atmosphere we have been enjoying in the more rural areas of Portugal.

 Se Cathedral Porto Portugal.

 We slowly climbed back up to the Se do Porto Cathedral, which was built at the highest point in the city.
 Construction of this Cathedral, which is now a National Monument, began in the 12th century, but it has been rebuilt and renovated many times over the centuries.
 This has left it a hodgepodge of architectural styles, which a Baroque temple, a Romanesque nave, and a cloister and chapels done in the Gothic style.
 Although the nave was very beautiful, we struggled to appreciate it as a place of worship, experiencing it more like a popular tourist attraction.
-As we waited in a long line to pay admission for entering, we were dismayed and somewhat horrified to hear someone yelling 'Move, out of my way, I'm a pilgrim' as they tried to shove past others behind us.
-Once inside the building we were somewhat swamped by very large tour groups that vied with each other for position in the rooms and narrow hallways, and apologetically pushed anyone not belonging to a group out of the way.
+As we waited in a long line to pay admission to enter, we were dismayed and somewhat horrified to hear someone yelling 'Move, out of my way, I'm a pilgrim' as they tried to shove past others behind us.
+Once inside the building, we were somewhat swamped by very large tour groups that vied with each other for position in the rooms and narrow hallways and apologetically pushed anyone not belonging to a group out of the way.

 We took some time to visit the cloister, which was marginally less crowded and somewhat more enjoyable for us.
 The walls of the cloister were decorated with blue and white pictorial tiles.
 Some of the panels depicted stories from "The Metamorphosis" and the life of Mary, while others told stories from the bible.
 The attention to detail in the scenes was exquisite, and looking at them made me wish I was better at understanding the stories they were telling.
 Apparently, the Portuguese tradition of making 'Azulejos' tiles came from the Berbers (or Moors), who arrived in Gibraltar in 711 AD from North Africa.

-From the cloister we made our way up to the roof, which offered a beautiful, panoramic view over the red roofs of Porto, the winding blue ribbon of the Duoro River, and the distant hills beyond.
+From the cloister, we made our way up to the roof, which offered a beautiful, panoramic view over the red roofs of Porto, the winding blue ribbon of the Duoro River, and the distant hills beyond.
 Already the day was getting warm, and a heat haze was beginning to swallow the horizon.

 Santiago Porto.